 Former Local 38 Business Manager Joe Mazzola was always determined that the sons and daughters of Local 38 members would have the same opportunities for advancement and recreation as “the children of the bosses.”
 That’s why in 1962, he established Camp Konocti.

 At the time Camp Konocti was unheard of, and still remains unique among labor unions throughout the country.
-“Uncle Joe”, as Mazzola became know to campers, had a simple approach--the point of a labor union was to improve the life of its members and their families.
+“Uncle Joe”, as Mazzola became known to campers, had a simple approach--the point of a labor union was to improve the life of its members and their families.

 This meant much more than just wages and working conditions.
 It meant the chance for families to have low cost vacations, for kids to have a summer camp, scholarships for college age children, and many other previously unheard of benefits for Local 38 families.